 How does owner dependency affect the EBITDA multiple a buyer will pay?

 Owner dependency directly reduces the multiple a buyer is willing to pay because it signals that the earnings are not fully transferable.
 When the founder holds the key client relationships, makes the majority of operational decisions, and has not transferred institutional knowledge to a management team, the buyer is purchasing a business that may decline the moment the owner exits.
-That risk shows up as a lower offer, a longer required transition period, or earn out provisions that keep you tied to a desk you no longer own.
 The more knowledge you transfer to a COO, operations manager, or GM before going to market, the higher the multiple you can justify asking for.
+See also: BENCH Framework.

 What are the three most important levers to increase your EBITDA multiple before going to market?